Alcohol in Amsterdam

-Open intake: drinking bottles of beer, wine or spirits outside is forbidden in many cultures, especially in the USA, but can be done openly and without a brown paper bag cover in most streets of Amsterdam – but not all streets and squares.
+Open air intake: drinking bottles of beer, wine or spirits outside is forbidden in many cultures, especially in the USA, but drinking and boozing can be done openly and without a brown paper bag cover in most streets of Amsterdam – but not all streets and squares.
 There are Forbidden Zones with a special traffic sign showing a bottle and a red bar through it (see below).
-Reasons for a clampdown are various, and I will give you the reasons during this tour.
+Reasons for a clampdown are various, and I will show that during this tour.

 BEER BREWERIES: A little under 50 micro breweries are active in Amsterdam.

 A nice micro brewery, right in the old center, in a former nunnery, is still in working order: De Bekeerde Suster , Kloveniersburgwal 6, you can walk to the back an see the brass stills and machinery.
 At the bar or table you can taste their product.

 In the harbor distruct is Brouwerij Het IJ, Funenkade 7, with guided tour each Friday, Saturday, Sunday at 15.30 (this eaquals 3.30 PM).
 Please arrive on time, for group caps off at 20 persons.
 Cost is E 6 with one free drink.